darryllittman/Pixlgram/docs/redux-structure.md

 User API Request Actions:

-fetchAllFollowers
+- fetchAllFollowers
   - invoked from UserPage at UserInfo (number of followers) onClick
   - GET /api/users/:currentUser.id/followers
   - receiveFollowers is set as the success callback

-fetchAllFollowing
+- fetchAllFollowing
   - invoked from UserPage at UserInfo (number of following) onClick
   - GET /api/users/:currentUser.id/following
   - receiveFollowing is set as the success callback

-updateProfile
+- updateProfile
   - invoked from EditProfile at EditProfileForm onSubmit
   - POST /api/users/:currentUser.id is called
   - receiveUserInfo is set as the success callback

 User API Response Actions:

-receiveFollowers
+- receiveFollowers
   - invoked from an API callback
   - UsersReducer updates currentUser.followers in the application's state

-receiveFollowing
+- receiveFollowing
   - invoked from an API callback
   - UsersReducer updates currentUser.following in the application's state

-receiveUserInfo
+- receiveUserInfo
   - invoked from an API callback
   - UsersReducer updates currentUser.username, currentUser.ProfilePic and currentUser.bio in the application's state

-Photo API Request Actions
+Photo API Request Actions:

 fetchAllUserPhotos
 - invoked from UserPage OR OtherUserPage on componentDidMount